-The Company which was incorporated on or after 1 January 2008 is automatically moved to single tier system.
-As such, the Company may frank the payment of dividends of its entire retained earnings without incurring additional tax liabilities.
+The Company is under single tier system and can frank the payment of dividends out of its entired earnings without incurring additional tax liabilities.

 16. FAIR VALUE ADJUSTMENT RESERVE

 Fair value adjustment reserve represents the cumulative fair value changes of available-for-sale financial assets until they are disposed or impaired.